 RELATED: Keeping kid activities at home simple and fun is the key to learning!

-By Kindergarten, children will be asked to make sense of problems and persevere in solving them, along with being asked to attend to precision.
+By Kindergarten, children will be asked to make sense of problems, persevere in solving them, and attend to precision.

-Pattern practice in preschool will help your children with these concepts listed above down the road.
+Pattern practice in preschool will help your children with the concepts listed above later.
 We can do simple pattern activities to help expose children to math concepts at home through play.

-Curious how math and reading is trending?
+Are you curious how math and reading are trending?
 Read this NAEP report to learn more.

 Patterns can follow a few sequences: